 (8) All remuneration items for Mr Allen Lew are denominated in Australian Dollar, except for his Provident Fund, which is denominated in Singapore Dollar.

-(9) The accept dramba of the worked 2016 BSA will be released in lung 2010, subject to continued can use of the amplexed.
+(9) The second tranche of the vested 2017 RSA will be released in June 2020, subject to continued service of the employee.

-(9) The second tranche of the vested 2016 RSA will be released in June 2019, subject to continued service of the employee.
-(10) The vesting of the RSA and PSA are conditional upon the achievement of predetermined performance targets over the respective performance period, which are a two-year period for RSA and a three-year period for PSA.
+(10) The vesting of the RSA and PSA are conditional upon the achievement of predetermined performance targets or vesting conditions over the respective performance period, which are a two-year period for RSA and a three-year period for PSA.